luke-who/Federated-Learning-Project/README.md

 ## Motivation
 This project attempts to explore the communication efficiency and scalibility of the existing federated machine learning techniques and possible improvements and futher optimisation
-##Aim
+## Aim
-The aim of this project is to investigate, design and evaluate different methods to reduce overall data communication during federated learning scenarios, therefore further improve the existing federated learning system without sacrificing convergence rate
+The aim of this project is to investigate, design and evaluate different methods to reduce overall data communication during federated learning

 ## Objectives
 * Research the necessary library and development environment to conduct various FL simulations